-“I CALL this little book ” The Essentials of Perspective,” because it seems to me that it contains as much information about the science of which it treats as the artist or the draughtsman ever has occasion to make use of, except under the most unusual conditions. “
+“I CALL this little book ” The Essentials of Perspective,” because it seems to me that it has as much information about the science of which it treats as the artist or the draughtsman ever has occasion to make use of, except under the most unusual conditions. “

 Book of a Hundred Hands

 Another free drawing book is George B. Bridgman’s Book of a Hundred Hands which I recently reviewed.
-Bridgman writes: “It is the purpose of this work to present the hand not only to the eye, but to the understanding.”
+Bridgman writes: “It is the purpose of this work to present the hand not only to the eye but to the understanding.”